microsoft/LightGBM/docs/GPU-Windows.rst

    .. image:: ./_static/images/screenshot-create-directory.png
       :align: center
       :target: ./_static/images/screenshot-create-directory.png
+      :alt: A screenshot with a pop-up window that reads - Build directory does not exist, should I recreate it?

    .. image:: ./_static/images/screenshot-mingw-makefiles-to-use.png
       :align: center
       :target: ./_static/images/screenshot-mingw-makefiles-to-use.png
+      :alt: A screenshot that asks to sepcify the generator for the project which should be selected as Min G W makefiles and selected as the use default native compilers option

 -  Lookup for ``USE_GPU`` and check the checkbox

    .. image:: ./_static/images/screenshot-use-gpu.png
       :align: center
       :target: ./_static/images/screenshot-use-gpu.png
+      :alt: A screenshot of the C Make window where the checkbox with the test Use G P U is checked.

 -  Click ``Configure``